-The consolidated financial statements of the Company have been prepared by management using IFRS.
+The financial statements of the Company have been prepared by management using IFRS.
 In preparing financial statements, management makes informed judgments and estimates that affect the reported amounts of assets and liabilities as of the date of the financial statements and affect the reported amounts of revenues and expenses during the period.
-Specifically, estimates are utilised in calculating depletion, asset retirement obligations, fair values of assets on acquisition of control, share-based payments, amortisation and impairment write-downs as required.
+Specifically, estimates are utilised in calculating depletion, asset retirement obligations, fair values of assets on acquisition of control, amortisation and impairment write-downs.
 Actual results could differ from these estimates and differences could be material.